memtt/malt/README.md

 **Debian / Ubuntu / Centos / RedHat / Fedora / Arch**

-You can give a look into [packaging/README.md](packaging/README.md).
+You can give a look into [packaging/README.md](packaging/README.md) if you want to yourself build packages for those distributions with the embeded scripts.

 Build options
 -------------